Ballylongford: History

 On the other side of the creek, the O'Connors built the Friary of Lislaughtin in 1478, known locally as Lislaughtin Abbey (Lios Laichtin, meaning Lachtin's Enclosure).
 St Lachtin was the first to preach Christianity in the area.
 Two of the O'Connor chiefs are buried within its walls.
-The Abbey was raided twice by English forces coinciding with the military action against Carrigafoyle Castle.
-The Abbey was dissolved in the 17th century.
+English forces raided the abbey twice, coinciding with the military action against Carrigafoyle Castle.
+The abbey was dissolved in the 17th century.
 A processional cross, possibly buried by the friars for safekeeping, survived the raids and was later discovered by a farmer.
 This processional cross, known as Lislaughtin Cross, is now on display in the National Museum in Dublin.
-Today, the Abbey and its grounds serve as the town's primary Roman Catholic cemetery.
+Today, the abbey and its grounds serve as the town's primary Roman Catholic cemetery.

-The village in its present form dates from the end of the eighteenth century, though a bridge over the ford existed long before then.
+The village in its present form dates from the end of the eighteenth century, though a bridge over the ford existed long before.
 The old bridge was destroyed by flood in 1926.
 A reinforced concrete bridge was completed in 1930 and stands to this day.
-Photographs taken at the turn of the century show the village to have been largely made up of thatched houses, but many of these were burned by the Black and Tans during the War of Independence.
+Photographs taken at the turn of the century show the village largely made up of thatched houses, but many of these were burned by the Black and Tans during the War of Independence.

-A concrete coastal artillery fort, Fort Shannon, is located six kilometers from the village.
-Constructed in 1940, it is the only such fortification built by the Irish Defence Forces during World War II, termed the Emergency in Ireland.
+Fort Shannon, a concrete coastal artillery fort, is located six kilometers from the village.
+Constructed in 1940, it is the only fortified installation built by the Irish Defence Forces during World War II, termed the Emergency in Ireland.